 The origin story of sperm-i-dine

 Anton van Leeuwenhoek, the microscopy pioneer, described crystals in human semen in 1678, and named them spermine and spermidine.
-A few hundred years later, these crystals, now called polyamines, are known to be produced in every cell in the human body, not just sperm; and spermidine is known to have a multitude of health promoting effects, chief among them the promotion of autophagy, a cell renewal and recycling process.
-(The mechanism of action for autophagy was discovered, perhaps appropriately, by Ohsumi Yoshinori, a Japanese scientist.)
+A few hundred years later, these crystals, now called polyamines, are known to be produced in every cell in the human body, not just sperm; and spermidine is known to have a multitude of health promoting effects, chief among them the promotion of autophagy [1], our body's vital cell renewal and recycling process that declines with age.
+The mechanism of action for autophagy was discovered by Ohsumi Yoshinori, a Japanese scientist.

 Is seminal retention the answer?